 If you keep your feelings buried, they’ll get darker and stronger.
 And that darkness will leak out of you in surprising and unexpected ways!
 That’s why it’s important to talk or write about how you feel, so you can work through the grief and pain of growing up without a father.
 And, remember that even if you’re 35 or 45 years old, you’re still a fatherless daughter!
 You’re still growing up without a dad.

-Accept that you’ll always feel the sadness of being a fatherless daughter
+2. Allow the sadness of being a fatherless daughter

 This is the most surprising thing to me about growing up without a father: even now, I feel a twinge of sadness and sorrow when I see a little girl in her daddy’s arms, being carried and loved by him.
 I’m 47 years old, and I still feel sad and lonely when I see a father carrying his daughter!
 I’ll never know what it’s like to be held by a daddy who loves me, wants to protect me, and cares about what happens in my life.